JV-conseil/ucloud/docs/postgresql.md

 ## Usage

-1. Once the PostgreSQL Server job has started and all the initialisation (first run only) has been completed, click on <kbd>Open terminal</kbd> blue button in the top right corner.
+1. Once the PostgreSQL Server job has started and all the initialisation (first run only) has been completed, click on the <kbd>Open terminal</kbd> blue button in the top right corner.

 1. In Terminal navigate to the ucloud folder `cd /work/ucloud`.